rancher/rancher-docs/docs/pages-for-subheaders/monitoring-v2-configuration-guides.md

 ---
 title: Configuration
-weight: 5
 ---

 This page captures some of the most important options for configuring Monitoring V2 in the Rancher UI.

 For information on configuring custom scrape targets and rules for Prometheus, please refer to the upstream documentation for the [Prometheus Operator.](https://github.com/prometheus-operator/prometheus-operator) Some of the most important custom resources are explained in the Prometheus Operator [design documentation.](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/design.md) The Prometheus Operator documentation can help also you set up RBAC, Thanos, or custom configuration.

 # Setting Resource Limits and Requests